mholt/archiver/README.md

 archiver [![archiver GoDoc](https://img.shields.io/badge/reference-godoc-blue.svg?style=flat-square)](https://godoc.org/github.com/mholt/archiver) <a href="https://dev.azure.com/mholt-dev/Archiver/_build"><img src="https://img.shields.io/azure-devops/build/mholt-dev/1e14e7f7-f929-4fec-a1db-fa5a3c0d4ca9/2/master.svg?label=cross-platform%20tests&style=flat-square"></a>
 ========

 Introducing **Archiver 3.1** - a cross-platform, multi-format archive utility and Go library.
-A powerful and flexible library meets an elegant CLI in this generic replacement for several of platform-specific, format-specific archive utilities.
+A powerful and flexible library meets an elegant CLI in this generic replacement for several platform-specific, format-specific archive utilities.

 ## Features

-Package archiver makes it trivially easy to make and extract common archive formats such as zip and tarball (and its compressed variants).
+Package archiver makes it trivially easy to make and extract common archive formats such as tarball (and its compressed variants) and zip.
 Simply name the input and output file(s).
 The `arc` command runs the same on all platforms and has no external dependencies (not even libc).
 It is powered by the Go standard library and several third-party, pure-Go libraries.

 Files are put into the root of the archive; directories are recursively added, preserving structure.